modelsbymike3d/arbootcamp/content/instagram-intermediate/400-stencil-effect.md

 ---
-title: 'Stencil Effect'
+title: 'Easy stencil or graffiti effect in Spark AR'
-metaTitle: 'Stencil effect in Spark AR'
+metaTitle: 'Easy stencil or graffiti effect in Spark AR'
 metaDescription: 'Learn how to create a stencil effect to recreate a wood burning or graffiti effect!'
 metaImage: /instagram-beginner/reduced_framerate/reduced_framerate_thumbnail.jpg
 software: 'Spark AR Studio'